SisyaPlay/Chess_game/README.md

 # Chess game on Java swing
-The game is made on Java and use chess engine StockFish.
+The game is made on Java Swing and use chess engine StockFish.
 # How to Install and Play
 1. Open Chess Mukanov folder.
 2. Make sure Java JDK 17 is installed on your PC.